Snitzle/My-Home-Hub/README.md

 - Fix not being able to update property information
 - If there are no services, show the service date for the same date as the install date for this year.
 If late make it red
 - Allow multiple users to have the same properties
+- Move reminder options to options page, to make it easier to find

 Boiler Services